 Upgrading Wi-Fi Security from WEP to WPA2

-WEP security can easily be cracked.
-That’s why you should use Wi-Fi Protected Access 2 (WPA2) to protect your wireless network.
+Since WEP security can easily be cracked, you should use Wi-Fi Protected Access 2 (WPA2) to protect your wireless network.

-You should use the most secure option available to adequately protect your wireless network: Wi-Fi Protected Access 2 (WPA2), which uses AES/CCMP encryption.
-There are two flavors of WPA and WPA2: Personal or Pre-shared Key (PSK) for home-use and Enterprise for business-use.
+In contrast, Wi-Fi Protected Access 2 (WPA2), which uses AES/CCMP encryption, is the most secure option available to adequately protect your wireless network.
+There are two flavors of WPA and WPA2: Personal or Pre-shared Key (PSK) for home use and Enterprise for business use.